Go Backpacking

 The Perfect Cup of Coffee in Vietnam

-Traveling to Vietnam, you will be immersed in a coffee culture that appears to have been there forever.
+Traveling to Vietnam, you will be immersed in a coffee culture that seems to have existed forever.
+The highlands of Vietnam offer an ideal climate and elevation for growing coffee.

-Nowadays, coffee is one of Vietnam's biggest exports and they are second only to Brazil in world coffee production.
+For this reason, a diverse range of coffee species is produced, each offering a unique flavor.
+Nowadays, coffee is one of Vietnam's biggest exports, ranking second only to Brazil in global coffee production.

 Roasting Coffee in Vietnam